Skip to main content

 Preference will be given to people who haven't already been awarded SSIA funding.

-For more detail about eligibility for all SSIA opportunities, please check our eligibility and review criteria here.
+For more detail about eligibility for all SSIA opportunities, please check our eligibility criteria here.

 Funding can cover any costs required to enable this project e.g. travel, events, external consultancy, administrative support, equipment, etc. It can also cover PhD support for your workload - please agree the details of this with your Head of Department.
 Please note that funding does not cover academic conference attendance.